 Raspberry PI & Bitcoin full node configuration

-Raspberry PI Bitcoin full node allows users to verify their own transactions over the Bitcoin network independently.
+Raspberry PI Bitcoin node allows users to verify their own transactions over the Bitcoin network independently.
 As a result of this, users don’t have to trust third-party wallets or custodial service providers which makes the network safer.
 What are the hardware configurations for this?

 - Raspberry PI version 4